 6. All factories in China were working hard to out-cheap their neighbor, hence China became the cost leader in Manufacturing for nearly everything.

 7. Low labor costs of course attracted a lot of Western clients.

 8. A lot of Western companies followed the strategy to focus on their core competencies, often marketing and branding, and outsource non-core activities to the best value-for-money provider.

-9. This meant that they outsourced the manufacturing part of their business, as it meant more profits.
+9. This meant that they outsourced the manufacturing part of their business to China, having electronics made in China meant more profits.